Reiszecke/EMTLoadingIndicator/README.md

 indicator.enableLavaLamp(moreBubbly: true)
 ```

+It's possible that the pod and cart broke because I moved some folders around.
+Haven't had the chance to try yet.

 --

 Original readme from https://github.com/hirokimu/EMTLoadingIndicator below, please mind that the minimum watchOS version is now 4.0 because I missed the 3.0 when trying to select it but I doubt there are any watches running watchOS 3.0 anymore anyway

 --